opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 ''''''''''''''''''''''''''''''''''
 The cleanup of drawings exposed in a scene can be added to a task list and performed in batch mode in order to run it in the background while you perform other work on your computer.

-Cleanup tasks can be submitted from the Toonz browser and can be managed and executed in the Tasks pane, together with render tasks (see for  :ref:`Rendering Scenes in Batch Mode <rendering_scenes_in_batch_mode>`  s).
+Cleanup tasks can be submitted from the OpenToonz browser and can be managed and executed in the Tasks pane, together with render tasks (see for  :ref:`Rendering Scenes in Batch Mode <rendering_scenes_in_batch_mode>`  s).

 The Tasks pane is divided into two sections: on the left there is the task tree where all of the cleanup tasks are displayed with a brush icon and all of the render tasks with a clapboard icon; on the right there is information about the task selected in the tree.